abhijitsinha/zipcode_lookup/README.md

 ## Usage

+    $ ZipcodeLookup.fetch_details(zip)

+    The code lookups to Ziptastic API to fetch details, if fails or does not retrieve details - it lookups google api.
+On successful lookup, a geoobject with city, state, country and county is returned.

-TODO: Sanitize and Validate the zipcode before process.
+TODO: Error Handling, Sanitize and Validate the zipcode before process.

 ## Development